vibhorag101/ECommerce-Grocery-Store/README.md

-# An E-Commerce Grocery Store website using Flask
+# GroStop- An E-Commerce Grocery Store website using Flask
 We have incorporated the database in the form of an application where we have tried to resemble it into an E-commerce website which is in a running form where users,sellers, and Administrators can work as they want in a real-life